Frequently Asked Questions (General FAQ)

 On the Most Watched search pages, what does the Keywords box search for?

-Words and phrases entered into the Keywords search box for Most Watched searches are queried against item titles only.
-However, if you enter an eBay item/listing number, you'll activate our Item Lookup service.
-(See "What is the Item Lookup feature?
+Words and phrases entered into the Keywords search box for Most Watched searches are primarily queried against item titles.
+But at eBay's discretion, their data feeds may search additional fields as well, such as product identifiers and possibly subtitles.
+Also, if you enter an eBay item/listing number, you'll activate our eBay Item Lookup service.
+(See "What is the eBay Item Lookup feature?

 Which eBay sites are searched from this site?